Business Owner Divorce Lawyers in Atlanta Helping You Minimize Your Divorce’s Stress and Financial Costs

-Unfortunately, this is reality for many spouses.
+Unfortunately, this is a reality for many spouses.
 Owning a business makes an already difficult situation even more challenging to overcome without contention.
-After all, both parties may want to stake claim to the business, the ideas and trademarks, and of course, the income that comes with it.
+After all, both parties may want to stake a claim to the business, the ideas and trademarks, and of course, the income that comes with it.

 Typically, businesses that the two spouses start together after they wed are considered marital property.
 The courts will treat them as such.
 All past and future income earned from the business are split between the two parties per the court order.

 In some situations, one spouse may have owned the business before he or she met his or her significant other.
 Through the course of the marriage, the spouse with the business may decide not to put the other spouse’s name on the business, thus making it a separate property.